GLF Schools

 Why we sequence the scheme of work this way

-These half terms focus on combining all the Anatomy & Physiology, Exercise Physiology, Skill acquisition and Sports Psychology content, and driving towards the students being able to apply to their NEA analysis practice and final completion.
+These half terms focus on combining all the Anatomy & Physiology, Exercise Physiology, Skill acquisition and Sports Psychology content, and driving towards the students being able to apply to their NEA analysis practice and final completion in half term 3

 Half Term 6 - Examination